 T-Mobile USA, a unit of Deutsche Telekom, said in a notice available on its website on Monday that its customers who do have such data stored locally on their Sidekick devices will almost certainly have lost the data.

-It also advised customers against resetting a Sidekick by removing the battery or letting the battery drain as this would still result in the loss of any personal content stored on the device.
+It also advised customers against resetting a Sidekick by removing the battery or letting the battery drain as this would still result in the loss of any personal content stored on the device made by Danger, a company Microsoft bought in 2008.

 When operating normally, the Sidekick retrieves data from Microsoft servers after an event such as a phone reset.

 T-Mobile USA said in the statement dated October 10 that it would update customers again on Monday.
-Representatives for Microsoft and T-Mobile USA were not immediately available for comment on Monday morning.
+T-Mobile USA spokesperson Cara Walker noted that only a minority of the company's Sidekick customers have lost data due to the outage.

 The glitch comes as technology companies are increasingly looking to convince customers to use remote storage services to back up their data and at a time when Microsoft is fighting to regain ground lost in smartphones.